Erythropoietic Protoporphyria

 Milan, IT

-Francesca Granata practices in Milan, Italy.
+Francesca Granata practices practicing medicine in Milan, Italy.
 Ms. Granata is rated as an Elite expert by MediFind in the treatment of Erythropoietic Protoporphyria.
-Her top areas of expertise are Erythropoietic Protoporphyria, Protoporphyria, Porphyria, and Acute Intermittent Porphyria.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Erythropoietic Protoporphyria, Protoporphyria, Porphyria, and Acute Intermittent Porphyria.

 Elite in Erythropoietic Protoporphyria